hitomtao/zencart-style/README.md

 This is a template for generating CSS and JS files for Zencart using Bootstrap.

-The template is based on the [Bootswatch Bootstrap Template] (https://github.com/thomaspark/bootswatch) and is released under the [MIT License] (https://github.com/dakanji/style-zencart/blob/master/LICENSE)
+The template is based on the [Bootswatch] (https://github.com/thomaspark/bootswatch) and is released under the [MIT License] (https://github.com/dakanji/style-zencart/blob/master/LICENSE)

 It comes with a [Gulp] (http://gulpjs.com/) powered build system with:
 - Sass compilation and prefixing